nnhjy/FAA2025/README.md

    https://github.com/sorrachai/FAA2025/

-   This can be done by following the same installation step as suggested by [Bavik's Lean course](https://github.com/b-mehta/formalising-mathematics-notes?tab=readme-ov-file)
+   This can be done by following the same installation step as suggested by [Bhavik's Lean course](https://github.com/b-mehta/formalising-mathematics-notes?tab=readme-ov-file)
    You can replace his repository with  https://github.com/sorrachai/FAA2025/
 3. Once you complete step 2, you can navigate to Lecture/Sheet1.lean to check if InfoView is working correctly.
 During this time, it may compile Mathlib locally (~30 mins on most machines).
 This happens only once.
 After that, you can use it normally.